Every Friday is the start of the weekend, but also a new episode of ("Very") Well Dressed!

 4. MAKE A “COMPOSITION”

-Here we come to what is really important in my opinion: when it comes to jewelry, you have to be as interested in how they are put together on your hands as in each piece individually.
-Maybe even more in the assembly, in fact!
+This brings us to what I think is really important: when it comes to jewelry, you have to be as interested in the way it is put together on your hands as you are in each piece individually.
+Maybe even more so in the way it is put together, in fact!

 You will see that there is an "overall" logic to the jewelry we wear, a bit like an outfit.

-It’s also thanks to this that “stronger” jewelry becomes easier to wear.
+This is also why “stronger” jewelry becomes easier to wear.

 Riddle: will you recognize this man, the true mascot of Pitti Uomo, just from his highly decorated hands?